SocialQu/Branding/content/twitter/Landing Site Copywriting Guide.md

 While in business is usually not about you.
 Consider sharing a small paragraph about you and what makes you passionate about what you are building.

 It inspires trust, sympathy and may create unexpected, exciting business opportunities.

+## BONUS: Tell a story

+Inspire a vision in your customer of how their life would look with your product.